 Sleep Diagnostic Center

 The Sleep Diagnostic Center is located in the Rardin Building on the Main Campus.
-The sleep center operates 5 days a week (Monday-Friday).
+The facility operates 6 nights a week (Monday-Saturday).
 Testing is performed in a home like setting with state of the art equipment.
 Nocturnal studies are performed from 8pm-6am, but testing times can be adapted to accommodate patients with irregular schedules.
 Daytime studies are generally performed from 7am-4pm.
-The Sleep Center is able to test patients with suspected sleep apnea, insomnia, narcolepsy and restless leg syndrome as well as the capability to evaluate for nocturnal seizure activity and REM behavior disorder.
+The Sleep Diagnostic Center is able to test patients with a variety of sleep disorders.
 Currently patients as young as 13 years of age are accepted.
 A physician referral is required.
-Follow up care with one of the center's sleep physicians can be arranged and is preferred in order to maintain continuity of patient care.
+Follow up care with the center's sleep specialist can be arranged and is preferred in order to maintain continuity of patient care.

 For more information, call

 Sleep Diagnostic Centers daytime office hours are: 8am-4:30pm, Evening office hours are: 7pm-7am